Dear All,

 Hello Tanya,

-We can not enforce any one to stay back if he or she dont want to work.
-Also we should allow the employee to go happily.
+We cannot enforce anyone to stay back if he or she doesn't want to work.
+Also, we should allow the employee to leave happily.
+The exit of an employee should be as good as his entry.
+It reflects the organization's culture.

-But, yes you can ask employee to work for the notice period if the same is mentioned in the appointment letter.
-Also note that if he/she refuse to payback the notice pay amount you can deduct it from his/her dues pending with the company.
-And all can be calculated on a simple F&F settlement sheet.
+But, yes, you can ask the employee to work for the notice period if the same is mentioned in the appointment letter.
+Also, note that if he/she refuses to pay back the notice pay amount, you can deduct it from his/her dues pending with the company.
+All can be calculated on a simple F&F settlement sheet.

 Regards,